What kind of film would you choose for a satellite?

 Kapton tape is one of the most heat-resistant tapes out there.
 But what’s the exact temperature range of its capabilities?

-It's recommended that Kapton tape is used in temperatures ranging from -75°C to +260°C. However, Kapton tape has been tested and found to work under much more extreme temperatures.
-Kapton tape can be used in temperatures as low as -196°C to as high as 400°C!
+It's recommended that Kapton tape be used in temperatures ranging from -75°C to +260°C. However, Kapton tape has been tested and found to work under much more extreme temperatures.
+You can use it in temperatures as low as -196°C to as high as 400°C!

 Although Kapton tape can be used in these extreme temperatures, it's best to follow the material supplier's and manufacturer's recommendations.
 Even if unlikely, there’s always a chance of failure.